anyproto/docs/intro/setting-up-your-profile/customize-and-edit-the-sidebar.md

 # Sidebar & Widgets

-Your sidebar is comprised of a series of widgets which allow you to preview and navigate to objects you've previously created.
+Your sidebar is comprised of customizable widgets which allow you to preview and navigate your Objects.

 By default, your sidebar includes widgets which link to your [Library](../../basics/anytype-library/) and Bin.

 In general, _any_ object you've created using Anytype's editor can be used as a widget and formatted using link or tree view.
-Sets and collections - objects in and of themselves - can be used as widgets with a list of objects contained therein.
+Sets and Collections - Objects in and of themselves - can be used as widgets with a list of objects contained therein.

 Additionally, Anytype provides several options for _non-object_ widgets which you can add or remove from your sidebar, including: